 Yes, the water was key, but the problem was in the air.

-Despite a growing number of symptoms—over twenty at one point, including many physical such as blood noses and a tremor so severe I could no longer handwrite—no doctor seemed able to find anything wrong with me.
+Despite a growing number of symptoms—over twenty-five at one point, including many physical such as blood noses and a tremor so severe I could no longer handwrite—no doctor seemed able to find anything wrong with me.
 For several months, I could not sleep for more than two or three hours each night, and few sleeping drugs had much effect.
+I told one doctor that I could neither recall any memories of my children from the past eight years nor any of the books I had read in the past three.
 Yet almost every standard blood test came back normal as did every scan.
 For a relatively healthy man in his late thirties who otherwise exercised, ate well, barely drank, never consumed illicit drugs, and even meditated, this experience proved frustrating and frightening.
-My entire life paused, placed on hold by a chronic illness with no diagnosis, nor an end in sight.
-Worse, I began to be treated as if these severe physical symptoms were psychosomatic, when I had never been sicker in my life.
+My entire life paused, placed on hold by a chronic illness with no diagnosis nor an end in sight.
+Worse, I began to be treated as if these severe physical symptoms were psychosomatic when I had never been sicker in my life.

 And, after years of mysterious symptoms, my recovery began.